EMILY NEDELL TUCK

 Reference & Instruction Librarian, Texas Southern University, Houston Dec.
 12 – May 20

-Responsible for reference, library instruction (all disciplines), managing the library’s website, collection development, maintaining discovery tools (Primo and EDS), SFX (Open URL Link Resolver), creating research guides, ILL for articles, troubleshooting database access.
+Responsible for reference, library instruction (all disciplines), managing the library’s website, collection development, maintaining discovery tools (Primo and EDS), SFX (Open URL Link Resolver), creating research guides, troubleshooting database access.
 Initiated and managed Voyager upgrade to streamline a large-scale weeding process.
-Database admin for electronic resources.
-Managed and carried out project to reduce the print collection by 75% in preparation for move to a new library learning center.
-Proposed and developed a new library website in WordPress as a proof of concept, to show features and applications that could not be implemented in the University’s CMS and raise awareness of online content and library services.
-Developing website for new library to open Fall 2019.
-Adjunct Faculty in TSU Department of English.
+Reduced academic research library’s print collection by 70% in preparation for transition to a new library learning center.
+Subject Librarian for English, Communications, Art, History, Music (Liberal Arts & Humanities), Urban Planning and Computer Science.
+Served on Faculty Senate and the Tenure and Promotion Review Committee.
+Since 2017, Adjunct Faculty in TSU Department of English.
 Teach World Lit I in person and online.
 Left TSU at the peak of COVID 19 pandemic after Adjunct classes were cancelled as my Librarian salary alone (48K) no longer met my needs.
 TMC Library offered guaranteed remote work for one year at a higher pay rate, and it was especially good because my kids were home attending school online.

 Corporate Librarian / Project Manager, CHR Solutions, Houston Jun.
 11–Nov.
 12